This project was mostly for the fun of experimenting, it has no real purpose.

 With no airflow, the motor's power draw is just 183 watts, just 25 watts over the 158 watts for the motor running with nothing attached.

 I was surprised how powerful the dryer motor is, possibly as much as 1/3 hp.
-I'm sure it could easily power a bandsaw, as long as it wasn't used for resawing.
+I'm sure it could easily power a bandsaw as long as it's not used for resawing.

 It might still have some uses though, maybe for a dust collector that is designed to sit right next to a machine, or one that is designed to only pull away the fine airborne dust from a sander without trying to pull coarse shavings through a length of ductwork and cyclone.